Multicultural Lesson Plans and Resources

 Immigration to the Golden Land: Jewish Life in America

 A lesson plan designed to give students an understanding of the experiences of Jewish immigrants to the United States.
-See also The History of Jews in America.

 US Holocaust Museum